-- Place the sauce in a hot skillet and simmer, until thickened (read the instructions below for more complete directions).
+- Place the sauce in a hot skillet and simmer, until thickened.

 - Remove the sauce from the pan and set aside.
-Return the skillet to the oven and wipe out with a cloth.
+Return the skillet to the oven and wipe out with a paper towel.

 - Cut chicken into bite sized pieces and coat in cornstarch.

 - Cook in the hot skillet, stirring occasionally, until browned, about 5 minutes.